rust-lang/rfcs/text/3374-cargo-target-features.md

 ## Change the `required-features` behavior

 * `required-features` could be changed to behave the same as `enable-features` described in this RFC (possibly over an Edition).
   However, as outlined in the [Relationship with `required-features`](#relationship-with-required-features) section, there are some use cases where the present behavior of `required-features` is desirable.
   This could also lead to a breaking change for some projects if it started building targets that were previously not included.
 * Instead of adding a separate field that lists features, a `force-enable-features = true` field could be added to change the behavior of `required-features` to have the behavior explained in this RFC.
   That might be less confusing, but would prevent the ability to have both behaviors at the same time.
+  It would also require entering two lines (instead of one) in `Cargo.toml` to get the behavior that most users will likely want.
 * Only the situation where `required-features` generates an error could be changed to implicitly enable the missing features.
   This would likely make `required-features` less annoying to work with, but doesn't help for use cases like running `cargo test` where you have specific tests or examples that you want to be automatically included (where `required-features` simply makes them silently excluded).
 * A new CLI argument could be added to change the behavior of `required-features` to behave the same as `enable-features`, avoiding the need to add `enable-features`.